top of page

 The Organization

-Omaha Children’s Museum offers an annual salary of $225,000 to $250,000, augmented by a performance-based bonus, relocation package, and highly competitive benefits package that includes medical, dental, vision, life, accidental death, and disability, short- and long-term disability, flexible spending and health savings accounts, a retirement plan, and PTO.
-The salary offer will depend on several factors, including educational qualifications, training, years of experience, and performance in previous positions.
+Children’s Discovery Museum offers a highly competitive base salary of $275,000 to $300,000, supplemented by a variable, performance-based annual bonus and a comprehensive, competitive benefits package that includes medical, dental, and vision coverage, as well as employer-provided life insurance coverage, a retirement plan, and PTO.
+Relocation assistance, if needed, is negotiable.
+The final salary offer will depend on several factors, including overall qualifications, relevant experience, and demonstrated performance in comparable positions.

 Experience a high-level search completed with the urgency, attention to detail, and personalized touch you deserve.